alphagov/govuk-accessibility-reports/README.md

 ## Getting started

-To get started, you should be running Python 3.7.
-Navigate to the project root (where this README is located) and install required packages via `pip install -r requirements.txt`.
+To get started, you should be running Python 3.7 or higher.
+Navigate to the project root (where this README is located) and install required packages via `pip install -r requirements.txt -c constraints.txt`.

 Next, you should configure which reports you'd like to generate by going into the appropriate config file inside of the `config` directory and setting the `skip` property of the reports you require to `false`.
 No reports are set to run